Ephemeral Oscillons in Scalar-Tensor Theories: The Higgs-like case: Summary and discussion

 \acknowledgments

 JR (ORCID 0000-0001-7545-1533) is supported by a Ramón y Cajal contract of the Spanish Ministry of Science and Innovation with Ref.~RYC2020-028870-I. This work was supported by the project PID2022-139841NB-I00 of MICIU/AEI/10.13039/501100011033 and FEDER, UE.
-FT (ORCID 0000-0003-1883-8365) is supported by a \textit{Beatriu de Pinós} fellowship (reference number:~2022 BP 00063) from the Ministry of Research and Universities of the Government of Catalonia.
+FT (ORCID 0000-0003-1883-8365) is supported by a \textit{Beatriu de Pinós} fellowship (reference number: 2022 BP 00063) from the Ministry of Research and Universities of the Government of Catalonia, and partially supported by grants PID2019-108122GB-C32 from the Spanish Ministry of Science and Innovation, Unit of Excellence Maria de Maeztu 2020-2023 of ICCUB (CEX2019-000918-M) and AGAUR 2021 SGR 00872.
 MP (ORCID ID 0000-0002-2387-5948) acknowledges the Funda\c c\~ao para a Ci\^encia e a Tecnologia (FCT), Portugal, for the financial support to the Center for Astrophysics and Gravitation-CENTRA, Instituto Superior T\'ecnico, Universidade de Lisboa, through the Project No.~UIDB/00099/2020.
 MP thanks also the support of this agency through the Grant No. SFRH/BD/151003/2021 in the framework of the Doctoral Program IDPASC-Portugal.
 MP also wishes to thank Giorgio Laverda and Joan Bachs Esteban for useful discussions and suggestions during the preparation of this work.
+The authors are also grateful to Ioannis Gialamas for useful comments on vanishing torsion terms.